plfa/plfa.github.io/README.md

 This step will take a long time and a lot of memory to complete.

-If you have problems or for alternatives see the [Agda installation instructions][agda-installation].
+If you have problems or for alternatives see the [Agda installation instructions][agda-readthedocs-installation].

-If you'd like, you can [test to see if you've installed Agda correctly][agda-hello-world].
+If you'd like, you can [test to see if you've installed Agda correctly][agda-readthedocs-hello-world].

 ### Install PLFA and the Agda standard library